 College: San Diego State University

 Costco chief W. Craig Jelinek graduated from San Diego State University with two degrees: a bachelor’s in business and another in marketing, both earned in 1975.
 When he took the job of Costco CEO in 2012, Jelinek’s starting salary was $650,000, plus a bonus of as much as $200,000.
-By that time, however, he already had earned millions as company president and COO.
-Jelinek’s current net worth isn’t known.
+By that time, however, he’d already earned millions as company president and COO.
+Jelinek’s current net worth is $100 million, according to Celebrity Net Worth.

 Robert A. Kotick